pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <!-- "What is new with MAAS" -->

-Here you will find the release notes for:
+Here you will find release notes for:

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions)

-We are happy to announce that MAAS 3.3 RC3 has been released, with [one additional bug fix](#heading--MAAS-3-3-RC3-bug-list).
+We are happy to announce that MAAS 3.3 has been released, with [one additional bug fix](#heading--MAAS-3-3-bug-list).
 MAAS 3.3 is a concerted effort to improve MAAS on multiple fronts, including a large number of bug fixes.

 <a href="#heading--Cumulative-summary-of-MAAS-3-3-features"><h2 id="heading--Cumulative-summary-of-MAAS-3-3-features">Cumulative summary of MAAS 3.3 features</h2></a>